Course Catalogue

 BSM-178 Principles of Marketing

-In this course students apply principles and strategies for marketing products and services to industrial, commercial and government entities.
-Topics include ways in which market information and product life cycle affect product and production design; forecasting techniques; interdependencies between marketing and operations functions; and selling skills.
-3-0-3
+In this course, students apply principles and strategies for marketing products and services to industrial, commercial, and government entities.
+Topics include how market information and product life cycles affect product and production design, forecasting techniques, interdependencies between marketing and operations functions, and selling skills.

 • Pre Requisite: BSM-101